Nonprofit Event Planning: 10 Steps to Guarantee Success

 You can separate the feedback into 3 categories: Keep/Improve/Remove.

 This evaluation method will help you tackle your next event with greater efficiency and understanding of your attendees.
 Was the event too short or too long?
-Was there too many presentations, and not enough breaks for mingling?
+Were there too many presentations, and not enough breaks for mingling?
 Did beverages run out too quickly?
 Was the background music too soft?
 By knowing where your event planning can improve, your next event will be even more successful!

 🎉 Why organize an event for your nonprofit?